jshanna100/gssc/README.md

 With CUDA, the GSSC will finish very quickly under most conditions, but if you are using the CPU, each combination can take up a lot of time.
-Therefore it is recommended that you only use one or two EEG channels and only one EOG channel, also using the --no_drop parameters (see channels and combinations) above.
+Therefore it is recommended that you only use one or two EEG channels and only one EOG channel, also using the --no_drop parameters (see channels and combinations above).
 Whether you use CUDA or CPU, there is not likely to be any noticeable accuracy benefit from using more than 3-4 EEG channels, as long as those channels are the preferred ones used the most during training of the GSSC: C3, C4, F3,